terraform-google-modules/terraform-google-vpc-service-controls/examples/automatic_folder/README.md

     ```

 6. Test the function by creating a project in the protected folder (or moving an existing project in).

+## Limitations
+1. The Cloud Function used to manage the perimeter must be hosted in a project **outside** the perimeter.
+This is because Cloud Functions do not yet support VPC Service Controls.
+2. Nested folders are not supported.
+Only projects directly contained within your perimeter folder will be added.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs